Failed Back Surgery Syndrome (FBSS)

 Over 40% of the patients seen at The Bonati Spine Institute are those that have had surgery performed at another medical facility, and their back pain continues because the prior surgery performed elsewhere has “failed”.

 If you are experiencing pain after open back surgery, the first step is to speak with your family physician who will most likely try conservative treatments to relieve your symptoms.
 If you believe you may be experiencing failed back surgery syndrome, contact the experts at the Bonati Spine Institute.
-A FREE MRI review will help confirm that you are a candidate for the Bonati minimally invasive spine surgery to relief your failed back surgery symptoms with a less invasion procedure and faster recovery with no hospitalization.
+An MRI review will help confirm that you are a candidate for the Bonati minimally invasive spine surgery to relieve your failed back surgery symptoms with a less invasive procedure and faster recovery with no hospitalization.
 Contact us today.